diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-02 Early Filipinos.md

 * **Bamboo**:
   * Sea was thrashing and ended up flooding the sky, along with the garden of Bathala [which had bamboo].
 The bamboo started flowing downstream to where the Philippines was created
     * We came from god's garden and his favorite tree
+    * Concept of a great flood: Noah, Gilgamesh, China
   * The bird flying around pecked the bamboo and it opened - out came Malakas and Maganda
   * **Interesting facts:**
     * There is a notion of a great flood (Similar to China, Bible, Gilgamesh) because life came from a sea